pablo-crotti/campusoul/README.md

 **Remember not to commit the `.env` file to your version control system.
 It contains sensitive information specific to your environment.**

 ## API documentation
 Complete API documentation is available in the `openapi.yml` file.
 This file describes all the routes, methods, and expected responses of the API.
-Additionally, once the services are launched, the documentation can also be accessed via this URL : [localhost:3000/api-docs](http://localhost:3000/api-docs) or [[localhost:3000/api-docs](https://campusoul-hrim.onrender.com/api-docs/)] for production documentation., providing a convenient way to view and interact with the API's endpoints.
+Additionally, once the services are launched, the documentation can also be accessed via this URL : [localhost:3000/api-docs](http://localhost:3000/api-docs) or [https://campusoul-hrim.onrender.com/api-docs/](https://campusoul-hrim.onrender.com/api-docs/) for production documentation, providing a convenient way to view and interact with the API's endpoints.

 ## Tests
 Unit and integration tests are available in the `spec/` directory.
 You can run them with `npm test` to ensure the quality and reliability of the API.